 We have in the past acquired, and we may in the future acquire or invest in, businesses, products or technologies that we believe could complement or expand our platform, enhance our technical capabilities or otherwise offer growth opportunities.
-For example, in December 2023, we acquired Clearbit, a B2B data provider.
+For example, in December 2023, we acquired Clearbit, a B2B data provider, and in October 2024, we acquired Cacheflow, a B2B subscription billing management and CPQ solution.
 We may not be able to fully realize the anticipated benefits of historical or any future acquisitions.
 The pursuit of potential acquisitions may divert the attention of management and cause us to incur various expenses related to identifying, investigating and pursuing suitable acquisitions, whether or not they are consummated.